-Interview by Alice Howarth
+Interview by Alice Howarth for GQ

 Meeting at the Mandarin Oriental Hotel 51-year-old Hugh Bonneville, famed for Downton Abbey’s dapper Lord Grantham, is keeping up appearances in a three piece burgundy suit.
 His latest role as Henry Brown, a father who provides Paddington Bear with shelter, is a far cry from the Crawleys.
 Playing opposite Sally Hawkins and Nicole Kidman, the children’s book makes a smooth transition from page to screen.
 We sat down to talk P.Diddy, whether Paddington was racey enough to receive the PG certification and how it feels to have a waxwork.

 GQ: Paddington’s a film made for families and youngsters – how would you sell it to the typical GQ man?